Valve Corporation was born on August 24th, 1996 founded by former Microsoft employees Mike Harrington and Gabe Newell.

 Valve released Steam to the public in September 2003, originally as a solution to deliver patches and updates to their online games.
 A task up to then that Valve had struggled to roll out without disconnecting players for hours or days at a time.
 Along with an automatic update process, Steam also provided stronger anti-piracy and cheat systems.

-With broadband connections becoming more common in households and the average speed rising, Valve recognised that they could deliver content to player faster and with more ease than physical retailers that currently dominated the market.
+With broadband connections becoming more common in households and the average speed rising, Valve recognised that they could deliver content to players faster and with more ease than physical retailers that currently dominated the market.
 Valve met with various companies, including Microsoft and Yahoo! to ask for help building a client with this vision, but were turned down.

 Steam's development began in early 2002, a few working titles for the platform being ‘Grid’ and ‘Gazelle’.
 It was released in beta form 22nd March 2002.
 To show off how simple it was to integrate Steam with a video game, Relic Entertainment developed a special version of Impossible Creatures.
-The first mod to release on client was Day of Defeat.
+The first mod to release on the client was Day of Defeat.

 Steam came out of beta on 11th September 2003, kicking off its mandatory use to play Counter-Strike 1.6 but remained for the time-being optional for other online Steam titles.
 In 2004 Half-Life 2 released and was the first Valve game to make installation of the Steam client mandatory to play, even for retail copies.
-This caused a lot of upset and concern online over ownership of the software, a first time introduction of software requirements and server issues that would mirror the Counter-Strike release, concerns were justified as upon release users faced many issues attempting to install and play the game.
+This caused a lot of upset and concern online over ownership of the software, a first-time introduction of software requirements and server issues that would mirror the Counter-Strike release, concerns were justified as upon release users faced many issues attempting to install and play the game.

-In 2005, Valve released the third third party title on the Steam store, Rag Doll Kung Fu, followed shortly by Darwinia.
+In 2005, Valve released the third party title on the Steam store, Rag Doll Kung Fu, followed shortly by Darwinia.
 Over the year more third-party games became available for purchase and download via Steam.
 Although digital distribution didn’t come close to the volume of retail sales, profit margins for developers were much larger selling on a platform like Steam.
 Much bigger publishers including id Software and Capcom began selling their titles on Steam in 2007.
 By May that year, 13 million Steam accounts had been created, and over 150 individual games were available to download.

 Valve’s early releases, such as Half-Life, Counter-Strike and Day of Defeat were developed in the heavily modified Quake engine, GoldSrc.
 But Valve’s own Source engine would debut in the follow-up to Counter-Strike, Counter-Strike: Source in June 2004.
 Source had been in fluid development ever since, until March 2015 when Source 2.0 accompanied the launch of Dota 2.
 All of Valve’s titles since 2004 have released on some version or another of Source.